-There’s nothing better than walking up to the green to find your ball mark only to realize you hit a beautiful shot with backspin.
+There’s nothing better as a golfer than walking up to the green to find your ball mark only to realize you hit a beautiful shot with backspin.
 Many golfers want to learn how to put backspin on a golf ball, and not just because it looks so cool on TV.

 Backspin allows you to stop the ball on a dime and back it up a little bit or a lot, depending on the amount of spin and where it lands.
 You’ll be able to hit more aggressive approach shots and give them a chance to get close to the hole or even go in.